-Congratulations to Tender for its official selection in the Baltimore International Black Film Festival, the Black Alphabet Film Festival, the San Francisco Transgender Film Festival and the Urban Film Festival!
+Congratulations to Tender for its official selection in the San Francisco Independent Film Festival!

 What people are saying about Tender: